 Pressing F14, F15, or F16 twice (toggling on then off) will trigger an Idle Sequence if the engine is not moving.
 These vary from engine to engine and may include things like checking the coal load, checking the water level, using the Alemite grease gun on the drivers, etc. When triggered, these will run through the sequence that varies in duration.

-NOTE - The engine must be sitting still in order to trigger these
+NOTE - The engine must be sitting still in order to trigger these about getting the engine ready to run.

 F17 - Extended Start-Up